thinkswhat/thinkswhat.github.io/_teaching/Openair.md

 location: "Hangzhou"
 ---

-This workshop provides a set of case studies for visualising air pollution data based on R Markdown, with the main aim of providing a set of out-of-the-box exploratory data analysis toolkits for students with weak programming backgrounds.
+This workshop provides a set of examples for visualising air pollution data based on R Markdown, with the main aim of providing a set of out-of-the-box exploratory data analysis toolkits for students with weak programming backgrounds.
+The source file can be found [here](https://github.com/thinkswhat/thinkswhat.github.io/tree/main/Materials/Workshops/Openair).

 <br>

 This workshop is based on the open source R package *Openair*, here is the package's official website: [openair: open source tools for air quality data analysis](https://davidcarslaw.github.io/openair).

-## Heading 1

 ## About *Openair*

+**openair** is an R package developed for the purpose of analysing air quality data — or more generally atmospheric composition data.
+The package is extensively used in academia, the public and private sectors.
+The project was initially funded by the UK Natural Environment Research Council (NERC), with additional funds from Defra.

 ### Citation
 Carslaw, D. C., and K. Ropkins.
 2012. “openair — An R package for air quality data analysis.”
 Environmental Modelling & Software 27–28 (0): 52–61. https://doi.org/10.1016/j.envsoft.2011.09.008.